A perfect illusion: walking around the JET vacuum vessel at the Fusion Expo.

 The event brought together people from the academic and political world, and attracted industrial partners interested or involved in ITER.
 After an opening word by Prof. Weynants of the Belgian EURATOM Association, Mr. Cerexhe (who presides the EU Competitiveness Council for Research) stressed the need for international collaboration on this important project.

 His Royal Highness Prince Philippe of Belgium (right) greeting Mr. R.J.
 Smits, Director-General of the DG Research of the European Commission at the academic event.
 Photo: Courtesy of the European Commission.

 Mr. Smits, the recently appointed Director General of the DG Research of the European Commission, placed ITER in the context of the current and future Framework Programmes and underlined the willingness to support this endeavor.

-Prof. Niek Lopes-Cardozo (teaching Science & Technology of Nuclear Fusion at TU-Eindhoven, The Netherlands) talked about the various physics and technological challenges fusion research is facing on its way to constructing fusion-driven power stations, highlighting fairly opaque topics such as anomalous transport in his usual lighthearted and dynamical style by drawing a parallel between controlling plasmas in fusion devices and ... preparing a cup of cappuccino!
+Prof. Niek Lopes-Cardozo (teaching the science and technology of nuclear fusion at TU-Eindhoven, the Netherlands) talked about the various physics and technological challenges fusion research is facing on its way to constructing fusion-driven power stations, highlighting fairly opaque topics such as anomalous transport in his usual lighthearted and dynamical style by drawing a parallel between controlling plasmas in fusion devices and ... preparing a cup of cappuccino!